 Know your team – Due to Rugby being an international sport it is probably best to choose a league or two to focus on and bet on these together with Rugbys main events such as the Rugby World Cup.
 By doing this you will make it easier to track a players progress as well as a teams performance and ultimately when it comes time to place your bets on major events such as the Rugby World Cup, you will have a far more informed frame of reference to use.

 Look at past results – there are many instances where previous meetings results will give you a good indication on the outcome of a game.
 Some teams will have been evenly matched when you look at the statistics, and have similar win lose ratios.
 However some teams will be clear favourites.
-For example, in a total of 28 test matches starting in 1905 the All Blacks have never lost to Ireland.
-So placing a rugby bet on Ireland to beat the All Black might offer some good betting odds, but in reality the All Blacks will likely win.
+For example, in a total of 28 test matches starting in 1985 the All Blacks have never lost to Argentina.
+So placing a rugby bet on Argentina to beat the All Black might offer some good betting odds, but in reality the All Blacks will likely win.

 Look at each teams strengths and weaknesses – when particular teams play against each other each will have specific strengths and weaknesses.
 Certain conditions, venues and team selection will give you a better idea of what the likely outcome of the event will be, allowing you to make an educated rugby bet.
 For example the team playing might have a super home venue win ratio, or play an extremely tight, low risk game, which can be favourable in wet conditions.